sisby-folk/tinkerers-smithing/README.md

 Here are a few side effects of the mod on the progression of the game (For map-makers and those curious)

-- Obsidian / Ancient Debris can be mined after obtaining one diamond (now it's *always* exciting)
+- Obsidian / Ancient Debris can be mined after obtaining only one diamond.
-- There are three alternative methods to obtaining endgame gear (from reroll RNG+Mending)
+- There are three alternative non-RNG methods to obtaining endgame gear
     - Early game gear can be gradually combined with books, other gear, and netherite scrap.
-    - Golden treasure gear can be combined and sacrificially upgraded to netherite (finally,  it's useful)
+    - Enchanted golden treasure gear can be combined and upgraded to netherite.
-    - Enchanted gear *including* iron can be bought from villagers and combined, then upgraded.
+    - Enchanted gear can be bought from villagers and combined, then upgraded.
-- Netherite gear can be exchanged for other netherite gear - at the cost of enchantments/durability.
+- Netherite gear can technically be exchanged for other netherite gear - removing enchantments.
+- Adds one RNG-based method to obtain endgame gear: upgrading table-enchanted golden gear.
+    - At the point of having netherite, this is less of an issue as its enchantability is higher.
+    - Netherite scrap can also be used to continue combining already powerful gear, nerfing this strategy by proxy.

 ## Design - Cost in Minecraft